ulima-arqui241/grupo04/Integrantes/solimano/proyecto-individual-Final/Eslints.md

 ## Reglas de ESLint
 Las reglas de ESLint controlan cómo se analiza el código.
 Aquí tienes algunas de las reglas más importantes y útiles:

-semi: Enforces semicolons at the end of statements.
+- semi: Enforces semicolons at the end of statements.
-indent: Enforces consistent indentation.
+- indent: Enforces consistent indentation.
-quotes: Enforces the consistent use of single or double quotes.
+- quotes: Enforces the consistent use of single or double quotes.
-no-console: Disallows the use of console.
+- no-console: Disallows the use of console.
-eqeqeq: Requires the use of === and !==.
+- eqeqeq: Requires the use of === and !==.
-no-var: Disallows the use of var and encourages let or const.
+- no-var: Disallows the use of var and encourages let or const.
-prefer-const: Suggests using const whenever a variable is not reassigned.
+- prefer-const: Suggests using const whenever a variable is not reassigned.
-no-unused-vars: Disallows unused variables.
+- no-unused-vars: Disallows unused variables.
-no-undef: Disallows the use of undeclared variables.
+- no-undef: Disallows the use of undeclared variables.
-no-redeclare: Disallows variable redeclaration.
+- no-redeclare: Disallows variable redeclaration.
-no-use-before-define: Disallows the use of variables before they are defined.
+- no-use-before-define: Disallows the use of variables before they are defined.
-no-multiple-empty-lines: Disallows multiple empty lines.
+- no-multiple-empty-lines: Disallows multiple empty lines.
-no-trailing-spaces: Disallows trailing whitespace at the end of lines.
+- no-trailing-spaces: Disallows trailing whitespace at the end of lines.
-comma-dangle: Disallows or enforces trailing commas.
+- comma-dangle: Disallows or enforces trailing commas.
-curly: Requires curly braces for all control statements.
+- curly: Requires curly braces for all control statements.
-brace-style: Enforces consistent brace style for blocks.
+- brace-style: Enforces consistent brace style for blocks.
-no-mixed-spaces-and-tabs: Disallows mixed spaces and tabs for indentation.
+- no-mixed-spaces-and-tabs: Disallows mixed spaces and tabs for indentation.
-space-before-function-paren: Enforces consistent spacing before function parenthesis.
-keyword-spacing: Enforces consistent spacing around keywords.
-no-dupe-keys: Disallows duplicate keys in object literals.
-no-duplicate-case: Disallows duplicate case labels.
-no-empty: Disallows empty block statements.
-no-extra-boolean-cast: Disallows unnecessary boolean casts.
-no-extra-semi: Disallows unnecessary semicolons.
-no-func-assign: Disallows reassigning function declarations.
-no-irregular-whitespace: Disallows irregular whitespace outside of strings and comments.
-no-unreachable: Disallows unreachable code after return, throw, continue, and break statements.
-no-constant-condition: Disallows constant expressions in conditions.
-no-const-assign: Disallows reassigning const variables.
-no-fallthrough: Disallows fallthrough of case statements.
-no-sparse-arrays: Disallows sparse arrays.
-no-unexpected-multiline: Disallows confusing multiline expressions.

 ## Verificación de Errores
 Para ejecutar ESLint y ver todos los errores y advertencias, utiliza el siguiente comando en tu terminal desde el directorio del proyecto: